Jamesdatutor314/Project-Statistical-Analysis-on-Price-of-Pizza/README.md

-# Project: Statistical Analysis on Price of Pizza
+# Statistical Analysis on Price of Pizza
 By James Weaver

 # Introduction